-14.26 Warrant Instruments
+14.27 Warrant Instruments

-[On 11 April 2023 the Company entered into a warrant deed pursuant to which the Company, granted to Tennyson Securities 86,136,363 Warrants over Ordinary Shares exercisable at 0.11 pence (subject to usual adjustment and anti dilution provisions) during the period starting on 11 April 2023 and ending on the fifth anniversary thereof.
+On 11 April 2023 the Company entered into a warrant deed pursuant to which the Company, granted to Tennyson Securities 86,136,363 Warrants over Ordinary Shares exercisable at 0.11 pence (subject to usual adjustment and anti dilution provisions) during the period starting on 11 April 2023 and ending on the fifth anniversary thereof.

 On 11 April 2023 the Company entered into a warrant deed pursuant to which the Company, granted to Optiva Securities 28,409,090 Warrants over Ordinary Shares exercisable at 0.11 pence (subject to usual adjustment and anti dilution provisions) during the period starting on 11 April 2023 and ending on the third anniversary thereof.
-The number of options has been adjusted pursuant to the Capital Consolidation, as provided in section [7] of Part VIII.
+The number of options has been adjusted pursuant to the Capital Consolidation, as provided in section 7 of Part VIII.

 On 11 April 2023 the Company entered into a warrant deed with Strand Hanson pursuant to which the Company, granted to Strand Hanson 24,254,545 Warrants over Ordinary Shares exercisable at 0.11 pence (subject to usual adjustment and anti dilution provisions) during the period starting on 11 April 2023 and ending on the fifth anniversary thereof.
-The number of options has been adjusted pursuant to the Capital Consolidation, as provided in section [7] of Part VIII.
+The number of options has been adjusted pursuant to the Capital Consolidation, as provided in section 7 of Part VIII.

-On the date of Admission the Company will enter into a warrant deed pursuant to which the Company, conditional upon Admission, grants to Tennyson Securities [●] Warrants over new Ordinary Shares exercisable at the Fundraise Price (subject to usual adjustment and anti dilution provisions) during the period starting on Admission and ending on the fifth anniversary thereof.
-The number of options has been adjusted pursuant to the Capital Consolidation, as provided in section [7] of Part VIII.
+On the date of Admission the Company will enter into a warrant deed pursuant to which the Company, conditional upon Admission, grants to Tennyson Securities 1,581,314 Warrants over new Ordinary Shares exercisable at the Fundraise Price (subject to usual adjustment and anti dilution provisions) during the period starting on Admission and ending on the fifth anniversary thereof.

-On the date of Admission the Company will enter into a warrant deed with Strand Hanson pursuant to which the Company, conditional upon Admission, grants to Strand Hanson [●] Warrants over new Ordinary Shares exercisable at the Fundraise Price (subject to usual adjustment and anti dilution provisions) during the period starting on Admission and ending on the fifth anniversary thereof.
+On the date of Admission the Company will enter into a warrant deed with Strand Hanson pursuant to which the Company, conditional upon Admission, grants to Strand Hanson 316,263 Warrants over new Ordinary Shares exercisable at the Fundraise Price (subject to usual adjustment and anti dilution provisions) during the period starting on Admission and ending on the fifth anniversary thereof.

-The Company has entered into warrant agreements and option agreements with various persons, details of which are set out in paragraph 6.1 of this Part VII of this document.]
+The Company has entered into warrant agreements and option agreements with various persons, details of which are set out in paragraph 6.1 of this Part VII of this document.

-14.27 Registry agreement
+14.28 Registry agreement